anonali/show_character_viewer/README.md

 - Sliver listview supports refreshing, just drag down on the list and then release.
 - When a list is fetched, it is cached until no longer needed.
 - Repository to handle all the networking, including services to process data before showing to user as APIs do not return clean and clear data.
 -Includes some light tests.
 Priority was given to testing the get request and checking the error handling of the repository.
 Additional tests to come in the future.

+ - I am using the Flutter Flavorizr package to handle the app name, bundle IDs, as well as specific theme / unique properties relevant to each separate app.
+ - I elected not to pass the API urls by hardcoding with this package and instead created two respective config.json files which I pass using --dart-define-from-file as an argument at compile time.
+ - Some other packages heavily used include Riverpod for global state management, flutter_hooks and hooks_riverpod for ephemeral state.
+I am also using code generation for model classes as witnessed by the widespread usage of the Freezed package.